opendp/opendp/docs/source/api/user-guide/measurements/index.rst

 :func:`~opendp.measurements.make_noisy_top_k` and :func:`~opendp.measurements.make_noisy_max`:
 The report noisy top-k mechanism is used to privately release the indices of the maximum k values in a vector.
 This is useful for private selection, and overlaps with the exponential mechanism.
-Exponential noise is added to scores when the output measure is ``MaxDivergence``, and Gumbel noise is added when the output measure is ``ZeroConcentratedDivergence``.
+Exponential noise is added to scores when the output measure is ``PureDP``, and Gumbel noise is added when the output measure is ``zCDP``.

 .. list-table::
    :header-rows: 1